Emir Abdelkader: Early years

-Abdelkader was born in el Guetna, a town and commune in Mascara on September 6 1808, to a religious family.
+Abdelkader was born in el Guetna, a town and commune in Mascara on 6 September 1808, to a religious family.
 His father, Muhieddine (or "Muhyi al-Din") al-Hasani, was a muqaddam in a religious institution affiliated with the Qadiriyya tariqa and claimed descendence from Muhammad, through the Idrisid dynasty.
 Abdelkader was thus a sharif, and entitled to add the honorary patronymic al-Hasani ("descendant of Hasan ibn Ali") to his name.

 He grew up in his father's zawiya, which by the early nineteenth century had become the centre of a thriving community on the banks of the Oued al-Hammam.
 Like other students, he received a traditional and common education in theology, jurisprudence and grammar; it was said that he could read and write by the age of five.
-A gifted student, Abdelkader succeeded in reciting the Qur'an by heart at the age of 14, thereby receiving the title of ḥāfiẓ; a year later, he went to Oran for further education.
+A gifted student, Abdelkader succeeded in reciting the Qur'an from memory at the age of 14, thereby receiving the title of ḥāfiẓ; a year later, he went to Oran for further education.
 He was a good orator and could excite his peers with poetry and religious diatribes.
 He is noted for numerous published essays about adapting Islamic law to modern society.

-As a young man In 1825, he set out on the Hajj, the pilgrimage to Mecca, with his father.
+As a young man in 1825, he set out on the Hajj, the pilgrimage to Mecca, with his father.
 While there, he encountered Imam Shamil; the two spoke at length on different topics.
 He also traveled to Damascus and Baghdad, and visited the graves of noted Muslims, such as ibn Arabi and Abdul Qadir Gilani, who was also called al-Jilālī in Algeria.
 This experience cemented his religious enthusiasm.
 On his way back to Algeria, he was impressed by the reforms carried out by Muhammad Ali of Egypt.
 He returned to his homeland a few months before the arrival of the French under the July Monarchy.